Google Ads Overview: Everything You Need to Know

 You type iPhone on Google’s search bar.

-Once you hit the search button, Google starts going through all the advertisers who’ve included the keyword ‘iphone’ (or similar keywords) within their campaigns on AdWords, and gets to perform an auction.
+Once you hit the search button, Google starts going through all the advertisers who’ve included the keyword ‘iphone’ (or similar keywords) within their campaigns on Ads, and gets to perform an auction.

 If more than one advertiser is bidding on an iPhone for a certain location, and Google decides that the keyword is relevant to the user’s search query, an auction is triggered.